Pratikshinde55/AWS-EKS-SetUp/README.md

     kubectl exec -it psapp bash

-#### kubelet:
-*Master node keeps on monitoring "pod" because there is a program running in "worker node" who communicates with master that program is known as **"kubelet"**, This is also managed by EKS.*

-#### kube-schedular:
-*If we delete pod or any fault occures and pod goes down then Master node automatically launch same pod at any node, at any node means master **kube-schedular** program keep on monitoring on worker node which is free, that node use for launch pod.*

 ![image](https://github.com/user-attachments/assets/8e9ac95d-d0b9-4162-9870-fd033a096589)

 ### Step-7: [use Load balancer and access Webapp from outside world]

-Kubernetes have their own load balancer, but if we want to use other load balancer then plugin need for "vanilla kubernetes" but while using "amazon EKS" give precreated plugin for using aws services like Load balancer(ELB).
+**Kubernetes have their own load balancer, but if we want to use other load balancer then plugin need for "vanilla kubernetes" but while using "amazon EKS" give precreated plugin for using aws services like Load balancer(ELB).**

 Command for get Load Balancer list: